xifan828/Norbu-Meditation-/README.md

 **For Business**
 Our goal:  Our new goal for the 2022 is to reach the LTV $0.8 and to achieve Retention Rate 28 day in 2022 to 16%
 # Questions
-1) Retention rate
-Current problem:
+Current problem of Retention rate:
 Low CR in payment , the functionality opens after 5 consecutive days of use.

 Main question: